We look at the value of World Hyatt points, their pros and cons and what type of traveler can get the most out of them.

 - How flexible are you?
 The Hyatt program is extremely rewarding for travelers with flexibility.
 If you can adjust the dates of your travel and are open to multiple destinations, you can find great values for your points.

 - How far away is the date of your stay?
 If you book rooms close to the date of your stay, this may also increase the value of your points, since room rates tend to decrease the closer to the first night you get.
 On the downside, you will likely also find it difficult to find availability if you book too close to the first night of your stay.

 To calculate the value of your points, you can take the dollar value of your intended redemption option, subtract any taxes or fees that you still have to pay (note, Hyatt generally doesn’t charge taxes and fees on award nights), and then divide by the number of points:

 Point Value = Rewards Value (in dollars)/Number of Points

 The resulting value will be a rough estimate.
-There are many, many factors that can affect the value of your points, such as the value of the points that you lose out on by paying for your stay with points rather than cash, the lowest possible room rate you can get by checking on rates over time (since rates fluctuate), the lowest possible room rate you could get by browsing other hotels and hotel websites and so on.
+There are many, many factors that can affect the value of your points, such as the number of points that you lose out on earning using by paying for your stay with points rather than with cash, the lowest possible room rate you can get by checking on rates over time (since rates fluctuate), the cheapest room rate you could get by browsing other hotels and hotel websites and so on.

 But, in comparing hotel loyalty programs and trying to determine whether Hyatt points are worth your while, this formula should help you along the way.